pamelaferretti/pamelaferretti.github.io/_pages/research.md

 _**Relevance of the study:**_ _Understanding the routes of microbial transmission from the mother to her baby helps defining better healthcare policies, and strenghtens the importance of practices part of the [Baby Friendly Hospital Initiative](https://www.unicef.org/media/95191/file/Baby-friendly-hospital-initiative-implementation-guidance-2018.pdf), such as skin-to-skin contact and rooming-in._

 <br/><br/>
-### **Vertical and horizontal transmission in social groups**
+# **Microbiome transmission in social groups**

 Studying microbial transmission dynamics with enough high spatial and temporal resolution remains extremely challenging in human populations.
-For this reason, we are studying how microbes are vertically and horizontally transmitted over life time in multiple large **groups of wild baboons, at the Amboseli National Park in Kenya**.
+For this reason, we are studying how microbes are vertically and horizontally transmitted over life time in wild animal groups!
 Stay tuned for more updates!

 <br/><br/>
-# **How to define and identify strains in microbiome research**
+# **Defining, identifying and interpreting microbial strains**

 <img align="left" width="500" height="350" style="float:left; padding-right:15px" src="/assets/img/7.jpg">